lmullen/lincolnmullen.com/content/courses/scriptures.2018/index.md

 ### Thursday, November 15: Civil rights

 **Short essay 6:** Three double-spaced pages.
-Compare the rhetoric and arguments made in King’s "Letter" and Malcolm X's "Ballot or the Bullet."
+Compare the rhetoric and arguments made in King’s "Letter" and Malcolm X's "The Ballot or the Bullet."
 What are the settings for these two texts?
 What circumstances explain the differences in their arguments?

 Read: